 PHARMAC change the criteria for receiving these medicines from time to time.
 They have recently made them available to many more people, so check with your doctor or pharmacist if you are eligible for funded Covid antiviral medicines.
 Māori and Pacific people tend to become more unwell from Covid and so have slightly different criteria for being able to have these medicines.

-Some confusion arose when doctors were told to write prescriptions for people who meet the access criteria but did not yet have Covid.
-The government will not pay for these medicines for you unless you actually have Covid.
+These medicines are only funded if you actually have Covid.
 If you want your doctor to write you a prescription before you get Covid, this will be for you to send to the pharmacy if you get Covid.

 If you develop Covid symptoms and think you will benefit from these antivirals you can phone your pharmacy and talk to the pharmacist (you do not need a prescription).
 If you have Covid, you need to stay home and isolate.
 You will not be able to personally go into the pharmacy but the pharmacist is more than happy to talk to you on the phone about Covid and about these anti-viral medicines.

-The Ministry of Heath initially only sent the Covid medicines to some pharmacies.
-They are now expanding the number of pharmacies that can supply them but you might find that your usual pharmacy does not have these medicines.
-Your usual pharmacy might need to refer you to another pharmacy to get these medicines.
-You could ask your pharmacist now if they have these medicines so that if you find you get Covid you will know who to telephone.
+Covid antivirals are not available in all pharmacies, so you might find that your usual pharmacy does not have these medicines, but they can refer you to another pharmacy to get these medicines.
+You could ask your pharmacist now if they have these medicines so that if you find you get Covid you will know who to phone.

 Once you speak to a pharmacist at a pharmacy who has the Covid medicines, they can do the consultation over the phone.
 The pharmacist will then arrange for a contactless delivery of the medicines to your home so you can start taking them as soon as possible.